flexmonster/svelte-flexmonster/README.md

 ## Usage

-The wrapper provides  the  &lt;Flexmonster&gt; component to add the pivot table to the Svelte project.
+The wrapper provides  the  `<Flexmonster>` component to add the pivot table to the Svelte project.
 Read more about the available props and how to use them in [the &lt;Flexmonster&gt; component](https://www.flexmonster.com/doc/flexmonster-component-for-svelte/) documentation.

 Explore the available [methods and events](https://www.flexmonster.com/doc/using-methods-and-events-svelte/) to learn the specifics of using and customizing Flexmonster in a Svelte application.